raysmith619/resource_lib/README.md

 def done():
 def pensize(width=None):
 def width(width=None):

+Our implementation has some harsh compromises:
+- Our graphics resolution is currently 40 wide by 25 down for a 800 by 800 screen.
+- Colors are represented by braille for the color's first letter(English)
+- No motion - yet

 ## TurtleBraille Support Files
 - turtle_braille.py - direct outer interface to global turtle commands, and turtle object level commands